tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 Distributions support adding test files into the package itself so tests can be run when a distribution is installed.
-An entire community effort has sprung up called CPAN Testers to hel document how CPAN distribution test suites run on different architectures and interpreters of Perl.
+An entire community effort has sprung up called CPAN Testers to help document how CPAN distribution test suites run on different architectures and interpreters of Perl.

 In short: *Test your distribution!* Please!